timhgmoon/spotify-web-playback-sdk-example/README.md

 ## Project Description

-This app will use the spotify api which can be found here https://developer.spotify.com/documentation/web-api/.
+This app will use the spotify api and melon chart api which can be found here https://github.com/ko28/melon-api and https://developer.spotify.com/documentation/web-api/.
 The api will grab top songs from around the world and allow users to choose a song.
 Selected song will have track name, artist and allow user to play the song through the webpage.

 ## API